Earthquake early warning system: Indonesia

+Turkey

+Turkey's earthquake early warning system is developed and operated by the Boğaziçi University and the Kandilli Observatory and Earthquake Research Institute, and is focused on the high-risk Marmara Region, which lies along the North Anatolian Fault Zone and poses a significant seismic threat to Istanbul and surrounding areas.

+KOERI's efforts in earthquake early warning dates back to the late 1990s.
+In 2001, a prototype system with ten strong-motion stations was established in the Marmara region, alongside a rapid damage assessment network.
+The system saw major modernization starting in 2012, with upgrades to the station network, data transmission infrastructure, and communication latency.

+The system underwent its first significant real-world internal test during the October 2025 Marmara Sea earthquake.
+It issued the initial alert 8.4 seconds after the earthquake origin time, after seismic waves reached onshore stations approximately five seconds after rupture.
+Due to the absence of seafloor sensors in the Sea of Marmara, an unavoidable delay of roughly six seconds occurs for offshore events.
+Authorities have since planned and installed submarine sensors to reduce warning times to between three and six seconds.

+For public dissemination, KOERI developed an iOS-based mobile application called Kandilli Uyarı.
+As of late 2025, the app entered alpha testing with approximately 2.500 devices, most belonging to researchers and scientists.
+An Android version is under development, alongside expansion of the low-latency seismic network nationwide and improvements to backend infrastructure for delivering alerts simultaneously to large numbers of users.

 Global crowdsourced systems

 Earthquake Network

 In January 2013, Francesco Finazzi, a researcher at the University of Bergamo, initiated the Earthquake Network research project which aims to develop and maintain a crowdsourced earthquake warning system based on smartphone networks.

 The core concept behind the project is to use smartphones as seismic sensors to detect ground shaking caused by earthquakes.
 When an earthquake occurs, the network of participating smartphones, which are stationary and connected to a power supply, detects the seismic activity in real-time and as soon as the system identifies an earthquake, it immediately issues warnings to users who are located near the earthquake's epicenter.
 This can provide crucial seconds or even minutes of advance notice, allowing people to take protective actions before the damaging seismic waves reach their location.

 The Earthquake Network project represents a cost-effective and scalable approach to earthquake early warning, especially in regions where traditional earthquake early warning systems are unavailable.